Splicing knot complements and bordered Floer homology: Introduction

 \section{Introduction}

-A rational homology 3-sphere $Y$ is called an \emph{L-space} if the rank of its Heegaard Floer homology group $\HF(Y)$ equals the order of $H_1(Y;\Z)$.
-Examples of L-spaces include $S^3$, lens spaces, all manifolds with finite fundamental group \cite[Proposition 2.3]{Lens}, and the branched double covers of alternating (or, more generally, quasi-alternating) links in $S^3$ \cite[Proposition 3.3]{Branched}.
-Since the rank of $\HF(Y)$ is always greater than or equal to $\abs{H_1(Y;\Z)}$ \cite[Proposition 5.1]{HolDiskTwo}, L-spaces are the manifolds with the smallest possible Heegaard Floer homology, and it is natural to ask for a complete classification of L-spaces or a more topological characterization \cite[Question 11]{OSzDiagrams}.
-The following conjecture is of central importance to Heegaard Floer theory:
+A rational homology $3$-sphere $Y$ is called an \emph{L-space} if the rank of its Heegaard Floer homology group $\HF(Y)$ equals the order of $H_1(Y;\Z)$.
+Examples of L-spaces include $S^3$, lens spaces, all manifolds with finite fundamental group \cite[Proposition 2.3]{OSzLens}, and the branched double covers of alternating (or, more generally, quasi-alternating) links in $S^3$ \cite[Proposition 3.3]{OSzDouble}.
+Since the rank of $\HF(Y)$ is always greater than or equal to $\abs{H_1(Y;\Z)}$ \cite[Proposition 5.1]{OSzProperties}, L-spaces are the manifolds with the smallest possible Heegaard Floer homology, and it is natural to ask for a complete classification of L-spaces or a more topological characterization \cite[Question 11]{OSzDiagrams}.
+The following conjecture, first raised by Ozsv\'ath and Szab\'o \cite[p.~40]{OSzLectures}, is of central importance to Heegaard Floer theory:

 \begin{conj} If $Y$ is an irreducible homology sphere that is an L-space, then $Y$ is homeomorphic to either $S^3$ or the Poincar\'e homology sphere. \end{conj}